zadam/trilium/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[Feature request]'
+title: '(Feature request)'
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---